-I have yet to find a truly tasty vegetarian hot dog.
+I have yet to find a truly tasty plant-based hot dog.
 How about you?
-And most of what’s on the market is downright scary when you take a look at the ingredient lists and find “stuff” like this: chemical additives (i.e. disodium guanylate and disodium inosinate), added sweeteners (i.e. corn syrup solids), highly processed proteins (i.e. hydrolyzed soy protein and hydrolyzed corn protein), and artificial food coloring (i.e. red 40 and blue 1).
+And many vegan options on the market are downright scary when you take a look at the ingredient lists and find “stuff” like this: chemical additives (i.e. disodium guanylate and disodium inosinate), added sweeteners (i.e. corn syrup solids), highly processed proteins (i.e. hydrolyzed soy protein and hydrolyzed corn protein), and artificial food coloring (i.e. red 40 and blue 1).
 Yikes!
 Who would actually want to put this into their body?
 And what food company would be proud to sell this?

-So, here’s my take on a vegan hot dog.
-It’s made from carrots that you’ll hand-sculpt using an everyday paring knife and vegetable peeler!
+So, here’s my take on a 100% plant-based hot dog.
+It’s made from carrots that you’ll hand-sculpt using an everyday paring knife and vegetable peeler.
 You simply need to try this recipe … now!
-Then be sure to serve them for family on Meatless Monday and grill ‘em up for friends at your next cookout.
+Then be sure to serve them to your family on Meatless Monday and grill ‘em up for friends at your next cookout.

 - 4 jumbo carrots

 - 1 tablespoon extra-virgin olive oil

 - 1 teaspoon Dijon mustard

 - 1 teaspoon raw, unfiltered apple cider vinegar

 - Preheat the oven to 350°F. Cut off the tips and stem ends of the carrots, forming 8-inch long carrots.
 Trim and sculpt the 8-inch carrots with a paring knife and vegetable peeler until about 7 inches in length with an even thickness, about 3/4-inch diameter.
 (Use the carrot scraps for another use, such as in a salad or stir-fry.)